Nine Writing Milestones to Celebrate (and Goals to Aim For)

 My first novel draft was finished when I was 15.
 It was, frankly, pretty rubbish (draft two wasn’t much better).
 It was really more of a novella than a novel – 40,000 words or so – but it was the longest project I’d ever managed to complete.

 Try it: I know that “write a book” is a daunting project, one that many people put off from month to month and year to year.
-But if you write just 500 words a day on your book, you’ll have a finished 80,000 word draft before six months have gone by.
-What’s stopping you?
+But if you get started today and write 500 words a day, you’ll have a finished 80,000 word draft before six months have gone by.

 #8: First Completed Book